susannecoates/signalk-scans-switch/README.md

 ![SCANS Logo](https://susannecoates.net/sites/default/files/2020-08/scans_logo.jpg)
 # SignalK SCANS Switch
-SignalK Node.js plugin for controlling switches connected to GPIO pins on the Raspberry Pi.
-The plugin allows you to make ReSTful calls using GET and PUT to read the GPIO pin state and change them.
+SignalK Node.js plugin for ReSTful control of switches connected to GPIO pins on the Raspberry Pi.
+The plugin allows you to make ReSTful calls using GET and PUT to read and write the GPIO pin state.
+The purpose of the plugin is to provide a conveniant way of controlling lights and other equipment from OpenCPN plugins, mobile applications, web browsers, and other type of applications.
 The plugin utilises Brain Cooke's onoff library.

 ## LICENSE
 scans_signalk_swich is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation in version 3 of the License.